 Endless hot water.
 The house is served by a tankless hot water system, so guests won’t ever run out of hot water for showers and baths.

 Twenty-four-hour hot beverages.
 The dining room has a small beverage area with coffee and teas available at all hours.
 A fast-boil electric kettle heats water in just a few minutes, and a selection of teas and Starbucks VIA instant coffee is on offer.
-Guests will also find mugs, travel cups, sugars, and sugar-free sweeteners, and half-and-half is in the small refrigerator in the cabinet.
+You'll also find mugs, travel cups, sugars, and sugar-free sweeteners, and half-and-half is in the small refrigerator in the cabinet.

 Additional languages.
 Innkeepers Dustin and Laura both have about six years of experience using American Sign Language.
-They're both a little rusty, but they're fluent enough to chat with deaf and hard-of-hearing guests who use ASL.
+They're both a little rusty, but they're able to chat with deaf and hard-of-hearing guests who use ASL.
 They both also have some experience with French: Laura studied French in college and spent several months living in Besançon.
 Conversational skills are a bit out-of-practice, but we're happy to work with Francophone guests.

 The 1899 is a very small bed-and-breakfast, and there are a few traditional hotel amenities that you won’t find at the inn.